ast-grep/ast-grep.github.io/website/contributing/how-to.md

 We welcome your code contributions to the project.
 Whether you want to fix a bug, implement a feature, improve the documentation, or add a new integration, we are grateful for your help.
 You can use the following repositories to contribute your code:

 - **CLI Main Repo**: The [main repository for ast-grep](https://github.com/ast-grep/ast-grep) command-line interface (CLI).
 It contains the core logic and functionality of ast-grep.
-For small features or typo fixes, you can fork this repository and submit pull requests with your changes. _For larger features or big changes, please make an issue for discussion before jumping into it._
+For small features or typo fixes, you can fork this repository and submit pull requests with your changes.
+[This guide](/contributing/development.html) may help you set up essential tools for development. _For larger features or big changes, please make an issue for discussion before jumping into it._

 <!-- Please follow the [code style guide] and the [testing guide] before submitting your pull requests. -->